bacnet-stack/bacnet-stack/CONTRIBUTING.md

 `bacnet_address_from_ascii()` - create an address from an ASCII string `bacnet_address_to_ascii()` - create an ASCII string from an address

+Although there is precedent for names prefixed with the BACnet defined name, such as `whois_request_encode`, using `bacnet_` prefix integrates easier into larger project namespaces.

+Functions in the `basic/object` and `basic/service` tree are typcially named in mixed case Snake_Case to indicate that they are example user functions.

 BACnet ASN.1 types are typically defined in the standard using CamelCase and are likewise defined in the code enums and structs using the same name as used in the standard, albeit in Snake_Case.
-Most (all?) of the BACnet complex data types are typedef'd using uppercase names in snake_case.
+Most (all?) of the BACnet complex data types are typedef'd using uppercase names in SNAKE_CASE.
 For example:
 ```c
 /* BACnetDate */
 typedef struct BACnet_Date {